kristoff-it/zine/zine/README.md

 **Looking at the `zine-block`s of a template will tell you what the interface of the template is.**

-All layouts and templates that intend to implement a given template must fullfill its interface.
+All layouts that intend to complete a given template must fullfill its interface.
 In this example `base.html` declares `"head"`, `"title"`, and `"main"`.

 To be more precise, `base.html` declares a `<head>` named "head", a `<title>` named "title",